MWRuszczycky/defugger/README.md

 ### To do

 * Write help strings and command documentation.
+Help data structures may also need to be further refactored.
 * Write better command line parsing and initialization at startup.
-* Improve command handling, especially the `set` command.
 * Implement reloading of scripts.
 * Implement running an editor on a script and automatically reloading it.
 * Allow a wider range of BF formats and command naming dictionaries.